WHEN ONCE IS GOOD ENOUGH

 STORY BY Marion Winik ILLUSTRATION BY Paige Vickers

 Do you have what it takes to run a marathon?
 Consider this.
 Mbarak Hussein of Kenya, who won the 2002 Honolulu Marathon, finished in two hours, 12 minutes.
 Marion Winik, then of Pennsylvania, came in 16,409th, just shy of four hours later.
-While the more competitive marathons would have shut down their courses before I ever crossed the finishmarathon_woman line, Honolulu and many others let you take as long as you want.
+While the more competitive marathons would have shut down their courses before I ever crossed the finish line, Honolulu and many others let you take as long as you want.

 That is, if you want to do it at all.
 I know what you’re thinking.
 I, too, once had as much interest in long-distance running as I had in other ancient arts, such as washing clothes with stones in a river.
 So what happened?
 How did a perfectly sane food, wine and book lover turn into one of the nearly half-million people who finished a U.S. marathon that year?